Walk through Paintings: Egocentric World Models from Internet Priors: Implementation Details

 \section{Implementation Details}

-\smallsec{Training details.} We train both our SVD~\cite{blattmann2023stable} and Cosmos~\cite{agarwal2025cosmos} models on 8 A100 GPUs for all variants.
-For the SVD variant, we take a learning rate of 1e-5 for all the model parameters except the action projection layers, where we adopt a larger learning rate of 1e-4.
-For the Cosmos variant, we use a learning rate of 1e-6 for the other parameters and 1e-5 for the action projection layers.
-Our longest training run takes 8 days for our Cosmos-2B training for 25 DoF manipulation on the 1x dataset, which has 100 hours of training videos at 30 FPS.
+We train both our SVD~\cite{blattmann2023stable} and Cosmos~\cite{agarwal2025cosmos} models on 8 A100 GPUs for all variants.
+For the SVD variant, we set the learning rate to 1e-5 for all the model parameters except the action projection layers, where we adopt a larger learning rate of 1e-4.
+For the Cosmos and Wan variants, we use a learning rate of 1e-6 for all the parameters except for the action projection layers, which use learning rate of 1e-5.
+For the Wan model we keep all weights at bfloat16 precision except for the newly introduced action module's weights and the base model's timestep conditioning weights (including the scale/shift/gate parameters), which are set to float32.

 We subsample the frames at 5 FPS for both training and inference.
-For 1× training, we select continuous frame sequences with a stride of 5.
+For 1X training, we select continuous frame sequences with a stride of 5.
 For training on 3-DoF datasets, we use a stride of 1 for SCAND~\cite{karnan2022socially} and Tartan~\cite{triest2022tartandrive}, and a stride of 5 for RECON.

-\smallsec{Comparison with NVM.} Table~\ref{tab:method_datasets_compute} lists the action datasets and compute resources used for training each method.
-NWM employs a higher-resolution version of the Huron dataset, which we did not have access to.
-While NWM is trained on 64 H100 GPUs, both our SVD and Cosmos variants are trained on only 8 A100s.
-While NWM predicts frames at $224 \times 224$, we predict at $512\times 512$ for SVD and $480\times 640$ for Cosmos.
-For fairness, we compute all metrics at $224\times 224$ by downsampling our predictions.
-Despite using less action data and approximately $8 \times$ less compute, our models outperform NWM.

-To generate the latency plot shown in Figure~5 of the main paper, we perform inference on the same 20 RECON samples across varying prediction horizons, using each model's native resolution -- $224\times 244$ for NWM, $512\times 512$ for Ours (SVD), and $480\times 640$ for Ours (Cosmos).
-All inferences are executed on a single A100 GPU.
-Our models achieve up to \textbf{$\bf 6 \times$ faster} inference speed while predicting at up to \textbf{$\bf 2 \times$ higher resolution}.
+The SVD model is trained at 512×512 resolution to predict 8 future frames and evaluated autoregressively over two 8-frame chunks (16 frames total), while the Cosmos and Wan variants operate at 480×640 resolution and directly predict 16 frames in a single forward pass.